MertCanatan/mertcanatan.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am pursuing a Ph.D. degree and working as a Graduate Research Assistant in the Department of Agricultural and Biological Engineering at the University of Florida.
-I am fortunate to receive guidance from Dr. [Ziynet Boz] (https://ziynetboz.com/) and Dr. [Rafael Muñoz-Carpena] (https://abe.ufl.edu/faculty/carpena/people/RafaelMunozCarpena.shtml).
+I am fortunate to receive guidance from Dr. [Ziynet Boz](https://ziynetboz.com/) and Dr. [Rafael Muñoz-Carpena](https://abe.ufl.edu/faculty/carpena/people/RafaelMunozCarpena.shtml).

 I completed my Master of Science degree with a specialization in Signal Processing at the Electrical and Computer Engineering Department of the University of Florida (May 2021).